 With remote work becoming the status quo, smaller, suburban, and rural housing markets are on the upswing.
 Because housing affordability is at an all-time low, expect growth in areas with lower living costs.

 The list of the five hottest real estate markets in 2023 consists of regions with affordable housing and plenty of things to do.
 These are ideal places to scope out for investors looking to get ahead of the curve before the market gets too hot.
 Realtor.com reports each of these regions is receiving increasing attention online, and the properties in each region are beginning to sell more quickly.

-Better yet, each of these markets has a median home value of $370,000 or less.
+Better yet, each of these markets has a median home value of $370,000 or less with reasonable mortgage rates.
 This means you can enter the market with less cash, and there is plenty of room for home prices to continue rising.
 Listed below are markets that have seen rents go up in the past year and home prices appreciate by 13% or more.

 - Rochester, New York

 - Springfield, Massachusetts